SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

     - fast and optimized for both primary and secondary table keys
     - consistent for large internal tables due to a special hash algorithm

-Expand the following collapsible section to view the code of the example that you can copy & paste into a demo class and run choosing *F9* in ADT.
+Expand the following collapsible section to view the code of the example that you can copy and paste into a demo class and run choosing *F9* in ADT.
 Note that, when running the class, it may take a while to complete and display output in the console.

 <details>
   <summary>Expand to view the code</summary>